ioChris/AHoJ/README.md

 ## Usage examples

-Example of an input argument (query):
+Example of a user query:
 ~~~sh
 # consider ZN ligand in position 201 in chain A of 1a73
 python apoholo.py --query '1a73 A ZN 201'